gregtyler/GoogleSuggestions/README.md

 # GoogleSuggestions

-## For more details:
+## To do everything again:
-go read the report
+type `./make.sh` in a terminal.

-http://htmlpreview.github.io/?https://github.com/flodebarre/GoogleSuggestions/blob/master/report.html
+*For more details on what is done,*  go read the report http://htmlpreview.github.io/?https://github.com/flodebarre/GoogleSuggestions/blob/master/report.html

 ## Contents: